-- major cases involving foreign parties; - cases with significant impact in the areas over which the courts exercise jurisdiction; and - cases determined by the Supreme People's Court to come under the jurisdiction of the intermediate people's courts.
+- major foreign related cases; - cases with significant impact in the areas over which the courts exercise jurisdiction; and - cases determined by the Supreme People's Court to come under the jurisdiction of the intermediate people's courts.

 A high people's court shall have jurisdiction as a court of first instance over civil cases with significant impact in the areas over which they exercise jurisdiction.